 Losing original names is not the last problem with the raw-recovery.
 The outcome of raw recovery produces a large amount of defective files.
 That happens not only due to de-fragmentation issue.
 When you move or delete file, its header will remain at the old place until the moment it will be overwritten by some other file.
 But the raw recovery grabs all headers without distinction and all debris of deleted files will be saved as though they were real files.

 The example of corrupted file is demonstrated above (broken picture on the right side).

 From Carl A. OZ Communications Cary, North Carolina USA: Western Digital WD800BB - 32BSA0 - BIOS S.M.A.R.T errror.
 Drive still spins.
 I can see files on disk and browse them but during browse / access they do not read.
 I ran drive recovery routines in OSX and fsck.

 From Stephen J.B.
 Mahopac, NY USA: Toshiba MK4019GAS laptop - Drive makes noisy sound; not in BIOS

 Thank you for your help, your efficient work!

 From Jan O. M. Mashburn Construction, L.P.
-Roopville, GA USA: Seagate ST3400620AS Barracuda 7200.10 SATA 400 Gb - Recognized by BIOS - yes Spinning Sound - yes I did send this to a local guy to try to restore data.
+Roopville, GA USA: Seagate ST3500841NS Barracuda NS.2 - Recognized by BIOS - yes, spinning sound - yes.
+I did send this to a local guy to try to restore data.
 He was unsuccessful.